TlhogiM2/Weather-Dashboard/README.md

 •	OpenWeatherMap API

 Deployment
-This application is deployed on Netlify.
-You can access it here: [Deployment Link]
+This application is deployed on Vercel.
+You can access it here: https://weather-dashboard-ivory-psi.vercel.app/